Robin-Valan7478/Internship/Daily Reports/day_18_mar_19.md

     - else statemnt depends upon the if statement, whereas if statement doesn't depend on anything. it just executes the code, but else executes only when if statement is false.

+ ### - _LOOPS:_

+    - We use for loop to avoid repetations.
+A for loop is used to execute a block of code multiple times which will be   based on the condition.
+It has three   parts:

+        - Initialization: it sets up the loop variable.
+        - Condition: The loop runs while the condition is true.
+        - Increment/Decrement: It updates the loop variable after each iteration.

+    - Syntax: for(int i=0; i<5, i++){
+                    print(i); }

+            // Output
+                    0
+                    1
+                    2
+                    3
+                    4

+## - _JSON:_

+        - JSON(JavaScript Object Notation) is a lightweight data format used for storing and exchanging data.
+It is easy to read and write for humans and machines.
+JSON's is widely used in web development, APIs, and data storage.

+        - Any data that come from backend, It will be in the form of JSON.

+        - JSON Syntax Rules:

+                - Data will be in key-value pairs.

+                - Keys must be strings(enclosed in double quotes).

+                - Values can be strings, numbers, objects, arrays, tru, false, or null.

+                - data is enclosed in curly braces{} for objects.

+                - Arrays are enclosed in square brackets[].

+        - JSONs is used in APIs, configuration files, data storage, web applications.